sequana/mapper/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.8.10    * change samtools_depth rule and switched to bam2cov to cope with null
+0.8.11    * Implemente the --from-project option and new framework 0.8.10    * change samtools_depth rule and switched to bam2cov to cope with null
             coverage
 0.8.9     * fix requirements